rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

   </div>
 </div>

-The User and Message entities have fields that define both their identity within the construct and their relationships as association to each other.
-Now, we can start with the two models in the *src/models/[modelname].js* files, which could be expressed like the following without covering all the fields from the UML diagram for the sake of keeping it simple.
+The User and Message entities have fields that define both their identity within the construct and their relationships to each other.
+Let's get back to our Express application.
+Usually, there is a folder in your Node.js application called *src/models/* that contains files for each model in your database (e.g. *src/models/user.js* and *src/models/message.js*).
+Each model is implemented as a schema that defines the fields and relationships.
+There is often also a file (e.g. *src/models/index.js*) that combines all models and exports all them as database interface to the Express application.
+We can start with the two models in the *src/models/[modelname].js* files, which could be expressed like the following without covering all the fields from the UML diagram for the sake of keeping it simple.
 First, the user model in the *src/models/user.js* file:

 {{< highlight javascript >}}
 const user = (sequelize, DataTypes) => {